Updated: Dec 30, 2020

 Maybe you just lost your job or business.
 Perhaps a loved one is dying, or you are going through a divorce.
 We all have real struggles that are painful and excruciating at times.
 I too have been there, such as healing from sexual abuse as a child, doing a short-sale on our home in 2012, helplessly watching a loved one’s life be ruined by addiction.
 We can all agree that our time on this earth is hard and unpredictable.

+For some of us, a certain goal helps us cope with the difficulties life presents.
 When someone sets a goal of their first 5k or marathon, triathlon…it begins on a path of excitement, hope, anticipation and belief that they will reach a monumental goal never thought possible.
 As the honeymoon period of training fades, the reality of, Holy crap I really committed to this? sets in.
 The dread of getting up at 5 am and jumping into a cold pool.
 You may silently, or out loud, curse your trainer when you try to sit on the toilet and wince because your hamstrings are so sore.
-The 85 mile bike ride you need to do alone due to quarantine, rather than with the training buddies you adore.
+The 85 mile bike ride you endure alone due to quarantine, rather than with the training buddies you adore.
 That ride suddenly becomes a sheer will of finishing the bike rather than calling your husband to pick you up because you just don’t want to pound through the hills and wind ONE MORE mile.

 2. Any excuse will do, if you let it

-Regularly adjusting your fitness routine when a road block comes up will make changes and surprises at home and work easier.
+Regularly adapting your fitness routine makes challenges and surprises at home and work easier.

 3. Alternatives are in abundance if you look for them

 Mindset is everything.
-When faced with a challenge, instead of automatically falling prey to “I can’t do this,” think, what other options are there?
+When faced with a challenge, instead of automatically thinking “I can’t do this,” think, "what other options are there?
 What is the silver lining here?
-What lessons have I learned?
+What lessons have I learned?"

 I will give you an example.
 After living 40 plus years with a gluten allergy that was undiagnosed, I finally learned what had been causing my allergic reactions.
-These resulted in sporadic trips to the ER, an occasional emergency procedure and years of being worried every time I ate and embarrassed at restaurants when I had to bolt to the bathroom.
+My life was sporadic trips to the ER, occasional emergency procedures and years of being worried every time I ate and embarrassed at restaurants when I had to bolt to the bathroom.
 My body essentially began fighting itself and blood allergy tests showed I was allergic to 76 foods!
-That does not leave many eating options and keep in mind my caloric needs are much higher than most peoples given the volume of training I do.
+That leaves minimal food options and keep in mind my caloric needs are much higher than most peoples given the volume of training I do.
 I could have easily put my head in the sand.
 However, I choose to keep searching for answers and once I found them, committed to a lifestyle that made my health a priority.
 Now, instead of having cookies as my treat I snack on allergy friendly Enjoy Life chocolate chips.
 Instead of making flour-based pancakes I make banana pancakes.
 It is easy to mourn what you cannot have, yet when you switch gears and focus on what IS possible, the benefits are tremendous.

 4. The more committed to my health and wellness I am, the better I feel

-At age 45 I physically and mentally feel the best I ever have in my entire life.
+At age 45 I physically and mentally feel amazing!
 Getting here has been a long process, which I am grateful to my husband for his support.
 The doctor I see is not covered by insurance and I am not shy about scheduling a massage, chiropractor appointment and investing in coaches.
 I understand that saying yes to my health will pay off substantially in the long run.
 My ability to take care of my family and live a life that I love depends on it.
 I always give clients the example of the flight attendant providing the safety talk on the plane.
 Put your own oxygen on first before you help anyone else.
 They say this of course because if you are not well you cannot help the ones you love.

 5. Training buddies bring inspiration, hope, encouragement, strength and happiness